-Some solariums are used exclusively as living space, others are used for growing vegetables and even fruit.
+Some solariums are bought as kits and used exclusively as living space, others are used for growing vegetables and even fruit.
 Strictly speaking, a solarium is not a greenhouse, but can be used as such.

 The typical solarium is usually a glazed space adjacent to a dwelling, separated by an exterior wall and accessed through a door.
 Roofs are sometimes glazed, but not necessarily.
 Other solariums are permanently integrated into the living space and cannot be closed off from the rest of the home.